 - Quarterly reporting to our patrons on the progress made, challenges faced and how the contribution of all our patrons made a difference.

-- Regular periodic financial audits.
+- Regular periodic internal and external financial audits.